The-Sycorax/DenaroWalletClient/README.md

     * `-to-file`: Saves the output of the balance information to a file.
 The resulting file will be in JSON format and named as "*[WalletName]​_balance_[Timestamp].json*" and stored in "*/[WalletDirectory]/balance_information/[WalletName]/*".
     * `-show`: Filters balance information based on wallet entry origin.
 Use `-show generated` to retrieve balance of internally generated entries and `-show imported` for imported entries.

     * `-node`: Specifies the Denaro node to connect to.
-If not specified the wallet client will use the default Denaro node (https://denaro-node.gaetano.eu.org/).
 Must be a valid IP Address or URL.
+If not specified or the node is not valid, then the wallet client will use the default Denaro node (https://denaro-node.gaetano.eu.org/).
 </dl></dd>

 ---